Compassionate Lawyers Working for YOU REQUEST A FREE CONSULTATION

 Though there is no estate tax in Pennsylvania, there is an inheritance tax, however, which goes by a sliding scale depending on the recipient, their relationship to the decedent, and their age.
 This is also a factor to consider since it is not necessarily estate-valuation pegged.
 Agricultural assets and property owned by veterans are generally excluded when bequeathed to heirs.

-If you fall into the category of having high-value assets and face the possibility of federal estate tax consequences in or around Bethlehem or Palmerton, Pennsylvania, contact us at Shabbick & Associates, PC.
+If you fall into the category of having high-value assets and face the possibility of federal estate tax consequences in or around Bethlehem or Palmerton, Pennsylvania, contact us at Law Office of Shabbick & Stehle

 We are estate planning attorneys with a combined more than five decades of experience.
 We will assess your situation and provide you with options to cope with any tax liabilities your children may face when you’re gone.
 We proudly serve clients throughout Lehigh, Northampton, and Carbon counties.